Sign In Register

 Is Mayfield a Good Place to Live?

-Based on current data, Mayfield receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Mayfield receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include affordable housing, abundant sunshine, a low poverty rate, high health insurance coverage.
 Areas to be aware of include below-average incomes.
-Mayfield stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Mayfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Mayfield is $43,750, 42% below the national average of $75,149.
 The unemployment rate of 5.0% is somewhat elevated compared to the national rate of 3.6%.
-8.1% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 19 minutes, shorter than most U.S. cities.

 Cost of Living & Housing